RedE005/distibutedSystemDemo/README.md

          4. Type of response body this request would receive like String.class
    5. The exchange() api returns a ResponseEntity which is same like HttpEntity but also has StatusCode attached to it.
    The server endpoint should return a ResponseEntity in this case to match up.
-The type of ResponseEntity here would be the same type as passed into exchange api, which is String in this case.
+The type of ResponseEntity here would be the expected return type to exchange api from the endpoint server, which is String in this case.

     Example:
     >restTemplate.exchange(String url, HttpMethod method, HttpEntity<T> requestEntity, Class<T> responseType)